ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/barseries_horizontal.md

 ---
+noindex: true
-Title: "BarSeries Horizontal - ScottPlot 4.1 Cookbook"
+title: "BarSeries Horizontal - ScottPlot 4.1 Cookbook"
 Description: "Horizontal orientation can be achieved by customizing the IsVertical property of each Bar."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71